sunnybrie-bootcamp-projects/Timedown/README.md

 ---

 ### Locally
+1. You will need to install and run [Docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=dockerhomepage&utm_content=namer&utm_term=dockerhomepage&utm_budget=growth&gclid=Cj0KCQjwna2FBhDPARIsACAEc_XLdggQ2swXvSxtB7aRugYq_aCHKQaTTA_d04oO00wfe2EGyKnsa4saAndkEALw_wcB).
-1. Fork and clone this repo
+2. Fork and clone this repo
-2. Follow the first 15 minutes of [this video](https://www.youtube.com/watch?v=zrLf4KMs71E) to set up an API key and Client ID in order to use the Google API.
+3. Follow the first 15 minutes of [this video](https://www.youtube.com/watch?v=zrLf4KMs71E) to set up an API key and Client ID in order to use the Google API.
-3. Create a `.env` file in the `app/` directory
+4. Create a `.env` file in the `app/` directory
-4. Add two lines...
+5. Add two lines...
 ```
 REACT_APP_API_KEY=<copy/paste your api key here>
 REACT_APP_CLIENT_ID=<copy/paste your client id here>
 ```
-5. In your CLI, from the root directory, run the command `npm run db:init` to set up the database
+6. In your CLI, from the root directory, run the command `npm run db:init` to set up the database
-6. Also from your root directory, run the command `npm start`
+7. Also from your root directory, run the command `npm start`
-7. Timedown will be running on `localhost:3000`
+8. Timedown will be running on `localhost:3000`

 ## Technologies
 - Technologies